jedi661/UoFiddlerPixel/README.md

 - Add Admin a HttpClient CheckInternetConnectionAsync.
 - Add "ItemSearchForm" expanded and restructured.
 - Add Items a Color to Grayscale.
+- Add Multi - Visual highlighting of index components in MultiComponentBox.

 Version : 4.12.3
 - Add Items Image Colors and Update.